JujuAdams/Bento/docs/2.3/Topic-Instance-Struct-Diferences.md

 &nbsp;

+## `image_alpha`

+For compatibility with Bento's native animation system, structs that inherit from `BentoConstrAncestor` have `image_alpha` set on them.
+This is initialised to `1` much like a standard GameMaker object index.
+You are welcome to set and get this variable as you would with an object instance.

+&nbsp;

 ## User Events vs. Callbacks

 Bento instances use a system of user events to execute behaviours when necessary.
 These user events are executed downstream of `BentoSystemUpdate()` and `BentoSystemDraw()`.
 You can read more about user events [here](Topic-User-Events).